andrewchambers/bupstash/doc/quickstart.md

 $ bupstash init
 ```

-# Generating an ecryption key
+# Generating an encryption key

 All data stored in a bupstash repository is encrypted, so first we need to generate an encryption key.